kaustubhnair02/OrionInternship-23/notebooks/report.md

 ## GrLivArea: Above grade (ground) living area square feet

-skewness = 1.3665603560164552.
+Skewness = 1.3665603560164552.

 The skewness of this data is accepable so no need to apply the log transfrom as it would make it negatively skewed.

 <details>
 <summary>Code</summary>